Dynamical Systems Models for Market Evolution: A Mechanistic Alternative to Autoregressive Methods: Abstract

 \section{Abstract}

-We present a novel approach to modeling market dynamics using ordinary differential equations that explicitly incorporates product competitiveness and consumer behavior.
-Our framework treats market segments as interacting populations in a dynamical system analogous to predator-prey models, where competitive advantages drive market share transitions through mechanistic modeling of market flows including new product adoption, refresh cycles, and obsolescence dynamics.
+We present a novel approach to modeling market dynamics using ordinary differential equations that explicitly incorporate product competitiveness and consumer behavior.
+Our framework treats market segments as interacting populations within a dynamical system, analogous to predator-prey models in ecology.
+Competitive advantages drive market share transitions through mechanistic modeling of three key processes: new product adoption, product refresh cycles, and obsolescence dynamics.

 \begin{AMS} 91B55, 34C60, 37N40, 91A80 \end{AMS}